 Publication of Demain la brume, his third book.

-In 2018, Timothée Demeillers is a laureate of the Institut français Stendhal programme, allowing him to benefit from a writing scholarship to go to Serbia and Croatia.
+In 2018, Timothée Demeillers was a laureate of the Institut français Stendhal programme, allowing him to benefit from a writing scholarship to go to Serbia and Croatia.

 The Stendhal programme allows french authors or authors living in France to travel to a foreign country and work on a writing project related to that country.